The Profit of Travel

 As a matter of fact, my flight from Kenya to Egypt was postponed a day because of mechanical problems with the plane.
 While some travelers were immediately agitated by this disappointing mishap, I chose to look deeper than the surface.
 My natural response was that it was not meant for me to fly out from Kenya according to the itinerary date.
 Moreover, my delayed flight was protecting me from an unforeseen danger.
 Although I pack light whenever I travel, I always bring my optimism.
 It’s as necessary as my passport and it keeps me with a contagious positive attitude.

-When traveling in a group, someone will undoubtedly assume the role as the “wet-blanket.”
+When traveling in a group, someone will undoubtedly assume the role of the “wet-blanket.”
 Whenever traveling, there is always someone who will complain.
 Do not let that person shift your energy.
 Some people are more critical than others and some people are simply impossible to please.
 The purpose of a vacation is to enjoy yourself, so protect your newfound tranquility.

 In the same vein, everyone does not vacation the same.
 Since I was going to be in Kenya for over a week, I wanted to make my trip impactful.
 The first half of my journey was for missionary purposes.
 I volunteered at an orphanage and served at a local church in Nairobi, Kenya.
 This part of my trip left an imprint on my heart.
 I worked harder than I expected and had to adjust to the small, living accommodations.
 May I make a confession?
 As a spoiled American, who was only used to western civilization culture, I had to learn the simplicity of contentment.
 My needs were met and that was enough.
 My service produced a beautiful transformation within myself and allowed me to have a profound respect for those who are rich in spirit.